True Detective season 1: Art design

 Joshua Walsh was responsible for creating True Detective's artwork.
-His work for the show consists of over 100 individual "devil's nests"—twig sculptures created by the killer—along with wall paintings and miniature sculptures of men made of beer cans, among others.
+His work for the show consists of over 100 individual "devil's nests"—twig figurines created by the killer—along with wall paintings and miniature sculptures of men made of beer cans, among others.
 According to DiGerlando, Walsh's interests in hunting and taxidermy made him "the perfect dude for the job".
 A blueprint for the devil's nests was not well established in the script, other than specifications that the structures be able to stand on their own and feature a spiral motif.
 DiGerlando and Walsh went with a tripod design that showed a spiral when viewed from the base, and contained ladder-like crossing elements that symbolized the killer's desire to ascend to a dark spiritual plane.
 Each design had subtle differences from one another.
-DiGerlando cited the work of Henry Darger and James Charles Castle as strong stylistic influences and sought a primitive look for the sculptures, one that revealed the workings of a man with "some deep inner urge to express himself".
+DiGerlando cited voodoo art and the work of Henry Darger and James Charles Castle as strong stylistic influences and sought a primitive look for the figurines, one that revealed the workings of a man with "some deep inner urge to express himself".
 To reflect this, Walsh built devil's nests using mud, secondhand children's clothing, reeds, roots, and other materials he felt the killer would use.

 The season's title sequence was a collaboration between director Patrick Clair, his Santa Monica-based studio Elastic, his Sydney-based studio Antibody, and Brisbane-based company Breeder.
-The design team emphasized southern Louisiana's industrial landscape because it reflected the characters' traits and personal, inner struggles.
+The design team emphasized southern Louisiana's industrial landscape because it reflected the characters' traits and moral struggles.
 Clair stated that from the start he had an "unusually clear" vision of True Detective's finished opening sequence.
 Using Richard Misrach's photography book Petrochemical America (2012) as a template, the production team initially photographed the local scenery, and the resulting images were woven together to form the core of the title sequence.
 By the time production began animating, they faced several problems: the photographic stills were too grainy and the footage was too jagged.
 As a result, many shots were digitally altered and slowed to about a tenth of their original speed, which, according to Clair, "evoked a surreal and floaty mood that perfectly captured what we were after."

 Creation of a 3D effect required the design team to use an assortment of low-poly meshes, or 3D geometric models.
 Using a variety of animation and special effects techniques, these images were later superimposed "with painstaking care" to avoid a sterile, digitized look.
 Clair said, "The most crucial thing to me was that this didn't feel digital, so we went to great lengths to incorporate as much organic imagery as possible."
 For some stills, the design team created digital doubles to develop more texture.
 The sequence's final cut was polished using optical glitching and motion distortion techniques.
 The Sydney Morning Herald included the opening sequence in a list of ten of the best title sequences on television.